Information from the Coroner

 The Coroner may at his discretion summon a jury and six to be selected from the jury panels of the court of common pleas. -- The function of such jury shall be to determine the manner of death and whether any criminal act or neglect of persons known or unknown caused such death.
 Such a jury shall be paid as provided by law as if they were serving the Court of Common Pleas.

-Commitment of County Prison
+Commitment to County Prison

 If any person appearing before the coroner for examination refuses to take oath or affirmation, or